-Modern Slavery
+Modern slavery

-The Responsible Business Committee of the Board of Lloyds Banking Group - as part of its oversight of its performance (including that of the Company, as a Responsible Business) - governs Lloyds Banking Group's approach to human rights.
-The Insurance People Committee, on behalf of the Company, considers matters at a Company level.
+The Responsible Business Committee of the Board of Lloyds Banking Group, as part of its oversight of its performance (including that of the Company, as a Responsible Business) - governs Lloyds Banking Group's approach to business ethics and modern slavery.

-On a day-to-day basis, management of and engagement on modern slavery and human rights is guided by a cross-divisional working group led by the Responsible Business team, which meets regularly to assess the embedding of human rights within the Lloyds Banking Group's operations.
+On a day-to-day basis, management of and engagement on modern slavery and human rights is guided by the Modern Slavery and Human Rights Working Group led by the Social Sustainability Manager, which meets bi-monthly to assess the embedding of human rights within the Lloyds Banking Group's operations.

-Lloyds Banking Group, and the Company, have a zero-tolerance attitude towards modern slavery in its supply chains.
-Lloyds Banking Group's Modern Slavery & Human Trafficking Statement and Human Rights Policy Statement are published on its website and cover all its subsidiary companies, including the Company, which is required to publish an annual statement.
+Lloyds Banking Group's Modern Slavery and Human Trafficking Statement and Human Rights Policy Statement are published on its website and cover all its subsidiary companies, including the Company, which is required to publish an annual statement.
 This statement sets out the steps taken to prevent modern slavery in Lloyds Banking Group's business and supply chains.
-On an annual basis, the Insurance Sustainability Committee reviews these statements ahead of Board approval.